You are here

 State Comments on Frozen Data - 2015

 EPA captures (or "freezes") aggregated state data yearly.
 These frozen datasets are used in several places on EPA's website, including portions of the Enforcement and Compliance History Online (ECHO) website.
-Frozen data are used in the Comparative Maps and State Dashboards.
+Frozen data are used in the EPA/State Comparative Maps and Dashboards.

 Several states have indicated that at the time the data were frozen, that errors existed.
 States that identified problems with the data were asked to send either a data file with corrected information, or a link to a state website that explained data errors or corrections.

 State comments on frozen data are available through the links below, organized by the submission year.
 Additional data quality information which is not specific to the frozen data is available through the known data problems and State Review Framework Recommendations Tracker.

 Data Metric 1b1 - Permit Limit Rates for Majors –This metric continues to inaccurately show 5 Major permits listed in the “Not Counted” column, bringing our percentages down to 86.1%, while they should be at 100%.
 After working with both R10 and EPA Headquarters, this seems to be a continuation from prior years that has yet to be fixed.
 After corresponding about this again this year with EPA, Office of Compliance, they communicated that it was not possible to develop, test and deploy more fixes to the metrics this year and our best option was to describe the issues again with the metrics in the data caveats below and why these permits should be removed from this metric.